 And takes over Tremas’ body.

 Sue: But that’s impossible.
 He can’t take over another person’s body like that.

 Me: He used the power of the source.

 Sue: No he didn’t.
 Adric shut it off.
 He didn’t have that power any more.
 And how did his TARDIS escape at the end?

 Me: Yes, if you look carefully, you can see the grandfather clock TARDIS inside his Melkur TARDIS.

-Sue: So the Master had a TARDIS in a TARDIS?
+Sue: So the Master had a TARDIS inside a TARDIS?

-Sue: But that’s just ****ing stupid.
-You can’t do that.
-Can you?top
+Sue: But that’s ****ing stupid.
+You can’t do that!
+Can you?

 Sue: That was tedious.
 The first three episodes were so boring, I almost lost the will to live.
-Things picked up when the Master turned up but it was too little too late.
-Not that he did very much except cock it up at the end.
+Things picked up when the Master arrived but it was too little too late.
 At least he looks like Roger Delgado again.
-I wonder how long I’ll have to wait before he turns up to have another go?
+I wonder how long I’ll have to wait before he has another go?
 Maybe he should team up with the Black Guardian.
 Wherever the **** he is.